arista-netdevops-community/emea-ambassadors-containerlab-aug-2022/README.md

 - `show mlag`
 - `show port-channel dense`

+> NOTE: `ambassadors_custom_cfg.clab.yml` has custom interface mapping defined in `interface_mapping.json` and assigned to cEOS-lab containers as bind mount.
+This helps to change default Management0 interface to Management1 as on physical switches.

 ## Make Packet Capture

 Every container has it's own namespace.
 To list all interfaces for leaf1, execute following command on the lab VM: